 River and Foodplain Ecology

-The collection of insects which is administrated by the river and floodplain ecology division includes the following systematic orders: true flies (Diptera), stoneflies (Plecoptera), mayflies (Ephemeroptera) and caddis flies (Trichoptera).
-The predominant part of the Diptera collection consists of dried specimens.
+The collection of insects which is curated by the River and Floodplain Ecology section includes the following systematic orders: true flies (Diptera), stoneflies (Plecoptera), mayflies (Ephemeroptera) and caddisflies (Trichoptera).

 Aquatic insects except for older collection material are preserved in ethanol and completely inventoried in catalogues, the Trichoptera collection in an electronic database.
-Since the founding of the aquatic entomology section in 1969, which conducted research projects in both aquatic ecology and entomology/faunistics, there has been an enormous increase in specimens and taxa of aquatic insects to the collection.
+The most of the Diptera collection comprises dried specimens.

 The Diptera collection includes almost 500 Holo- and Paratypes, mainly described by C. R. W. Wiedemann (1770-1840) and J. F. Jaennicke (1831-1907).
 Also incorporated is the remainder of the P. SACK (1865-1946) collection, which was almost completely destroyed in World War II.
 Many specimens represent the fungus gnats (Mycetophilidae), mosquitoes (Culicidae) and horseflies (Tabanidae) from the collection Peus, and additionally hover flies (Syrphidae) and robber flies (Asilidae).